-People abuse abuse in order to get a Tramadol high.
-Tramadol is a controlled substance, prescribed for the relief of pain.
-The opioid analgesic falls in the same category as other painkillers, such as Hydrocodone, Oxycodone, Oxycontin and many others.
+Tramadol High: Tramadol is a controlled substance, prescribed for the relief of pain.
+This opioid analgesic falls in the same category as other painkillers, such as Hydrocodone, Oxycodone, Oxycontin and others.

 That said, it is not harmless and can lead to dependency, most especially when mixed with other opioids or alcohol.
 As a result, getting a Tramadol high carries many of the same overdose risks that other prescription painkillers and heroin.